-- 5.45 If you have overall responsibility in a Church body, you should ensure there is a policy for clergy and church workers which deals with the use of technology to communicate with children in pastoral ministry. - 5.46 When considering using technology for communication, you should apply the same principles as you would in any other form of communication with children.
-You should take care that: - it is an appropriate way to communicate with a child; - it is an appropriate way to communicate about the matter; - you are sensitive to the impact of your words, images and actions on the child and any other person who may access it; - you do not use sexually suggestive, explicit or offensive language or images; and - the circumstances of the communication, including the language and images used, do not suggest your relationship with the child is inappropriate.
+- 5.45 If you have overall responsibility in a Church body, you should ensure there is a policy for clergy and church workers which deals with the use of technology to communicate with children and young people in pastoral ministry. - 5.46 When considering using technology for communication, you should apply the same principles as you would in any other form of communication with children and young people.
+You should take care that: - it is an appropriate way to communicate with a child or young person; - it is an appropriate way to communicate about the matter; - you are sensitive to the impact of your words, images and actions on the child or young person and any other person who may access it; - you do not use sexually suggestive, explicit or offensive language or images; and - the circumstances of the communication, including the language and images used, do not suggest your relationship with the child is inappropriate.